Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

 ## API management

 The process of publishing, maintaining, designing, documenting, analyzing and protecting APIs, usually implemented by an organization that owns and maintains those APIs.
-Such organizations usually rely on ["API management" systems](#api-management-system) to offer a pleasant API experience for its consumers while maintaining security and building insight for continous improvements.
+Such organizations usually rely on ["API management" systems](#api-management-system) to offer a pleasant API experience for its consumers while maintaining security and building insight for continuous improvements.

 Managing a growing suite of APIs creates the need for data consumers to explore and discover them.
 This can be achieved through some form av "portal", such as the [Tetra Pak Developer Portal][dev-portal], where [API products](#product) can be found, along with information about the product, how to get access to it and how to consume it.